scopecreep-zip/dollhaus.zip/governance.md

 # Governance & Policy Framework
-## The Doll Haus Political Manifesto
+## The Doll Haus Governance Structure

 *Making the White House Femme Again - A Radical Vision for Trans Liberation*